Classification and Reconstruction of High-Dimensional Signals from Low-Dimensional Features in the Presence of Side Information: Classification with Side Information

 Finally, cases 3) and 4) represent intermediate scenarios in which range spaces associated to $\mathbf{x}_1$ are distinct, but those related to $\mathbf{x}_2$ are completely overlapping, and vice versa.
-We note then how the necessary and sufficient conditions for phase transition in (\ref{eq:cor2}) and (\ref{eq:cor3}) are given by combinations of the conditions in (\ref{eq:cor1}) and (\ref{eq:cor4}).
+We note then how the necessary and sufficient conditions to drive to zero the upper bound of the misclassification probability in (\ref{eq:cor2}) and (\ref{eq:cor3}) are given by combinations of the conditions in (\ref{eq:cor1}) and (\ref{eq:cor4}).

 We further note in passing that the conditions in (\ref{eq:cor4}) are reminiscent of the conditions on compression rates for lossless joint source coding in \cite{Slepian73}.